Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

 | [Ridder's Method](../apidocs/org/hipparchus/analysis/solvers/RiddersSolver.html) | [univariate real-valued functions](../apidocs/org/hipparchus/analysis/UnivariateFunction.html) | super-linear | yes | no |
 | [Secant Method](../apidocs/org/hipparchus/analysis/solvers/SecantSolver.html) | [univariate real-valued functions](../apidocs/org/hipparchus/analysis/UnivariateFunction.html) | super-linear, non-guaranteed | yes | no |

-Some algorithms require that the initial search interval brackets the root (i.e. the function values at interval end points have opposite signs).
+Some algorithms require that the initial search interval bracket the root (i.e. the function values at interval end points have opposite signs).
-Some algorithms preserve bracketing throughout computation and allow user to specify which side of the convergence interval to select as the root.
+Some algorithms preserve bracketing throughout computation and allow the user to specify which side of the convergence interval to select as the root.
 It is also possible to force a side selection after a root has been found even for algorithms that do not provide this feature by themselves.
 This is useful for example in sequential search, for which a new search interval is started after a root has been found in order to find the next root.
-In this case, user must select a side to ensure his loop is not stuck on one root and always return the same solution without making any progress.
+In this case, the user must select a side to ensure that the loop does not get stuck on one root, always returning the same solution without making any progress.

-There are numerous non-obvious traps and pitfalls in root finding.
+There are numerous non-obvious traps and pitfalls in root-finding.
 First, the usual disclaimers due to the way real world computers calculate values apply.
 If the computation of the function provides numerical instabilities, for example due to bit cancellation, the root finding algorithms may behave badly and fail to converge or even return bogus values.
 There will not necessarily be an indication that the computed root is way off the true value.
-Secondly, the root finding problem itself may be inherently ill-conditioned.
+Secondly, the root-finding problem itself may be inherently ill-conditioned.
 There is a "domain of indeterminacy", the interval for which the function has near zero absolute values around the true root, which may be large.
 Even worse, small problems like roundoff error may cause the function value to "numerically oscillate" between negative and positive values.
 This may again result in roots way off the true value, without indication.
 There is not much a generic algorithm can do if ill-conditioned problems are met.
-A way around this is to transform the problem in order to get a better conditioned function.
+A way around this is to transform the problem in order to get a better-conditioned function.
 Proper selection of a root-finding algorithm and its configuration parameters requires knowledge of the analytical properties of the function under analysis and numerical analysis techniques.
 Users are encouraged